Dropping Courses and Withdrawals

 - Students who leave UF without withdrawing formally receive failing grades.

 - Students on university academic probation who withdraw from UF before the deadline will continue on probation until their grade point deficit is reduced to zero.
 Students on Admissions Committee probation must meet the terms of their probation.
 Check with your college regarding any college specific academic probation.

-- After you withdraw, please contact the Dean of Students Office for additional information if you are withdrawing for medical reasons or for a retroactive medical withdrawal.
+- After you withdraw, please contact the Dean of Students Office for additional information if you are withdrawing for medical reasons.
+For retroactive medical withdrawals, contact the Dean of Students Office.

 Withdrawal Due to Military Service: Per Florida Statute 1004.07, any student enrolled in a postsecondary course or courses at a state university shall not incur academic or financial penalties by virtue of performing military service on behalf of our country.
-These students shall be permitted the option of completing the course(s) at a later date without penalty or withdrawing from the course(s) with a full refund of fees paid.
-(Refer to refund of fees information in the fees and fiscal section.)
-If the student chooses to withdraw, the record shall reflect that the withdrawal is due to active military service.
+Such student shall be permitted the option of completing the course(s) at a later date without penalty or withdrawing from the course(s) with a full refund of fees paid.
+(Refer to refund of fees information in fees and fiscal section.)
+If the student chooses to withdraw, the student’s record shall reflect that the withdrawal is due to active military service.

 National Guard Troops Ordered into Active Service: Per Florida Statute 250.482, if a member of the Florida National Guard is ordered into active service, no private or public employer and no employing or appointing authority of this state, its counties, municipalities, political subdivisions, community colleges or universities shall discharge, reprimand or in any other way penalize such member because of his or her absence by reason of state active duty.